 One of the first things anyone learns when they begin developing their personal finance skills is the importance of building and maintaining a good credit score.
+Once you dive into the world of credit scores, you learn pretty quickly that you want to maintain a number in the right credit score range, for access to the best card options, perks, and rates.
 Luckily, while it was once difficult, if not impossible, to get your hands on your credit score, the modern digital world offers a surplus of websites and apps that make it easy to quickly find out your score.

 The downside to the current credit score bounty, however, is the inherent confusion caused by such an abundance of numbers — many of which will often conflict with each other.
 The fact of the matter is the credit score you receive will significantly depend on the source from which you receive it, as well as the actual model used to calculate it.